 Coming from Ontario to British Columbia for a healthier lifestyle I began spending more time outdoors on the Earth, working with animals, and became involved in the healing arts - all of which became enabling triggers in my life.

 My food choices gradually evolved into me becoming a vegetarian.
 And when I was ready, raw food entered my awareness through a deeper comprehension of the life force in food.
 So through a gradual series of insightful moments, living food has become intricately woven into my reality.

 Each step on the ladder of awareness has led me to understand that the food we eat, the thoughts we think, the environment we live in, the people we surround ourselves with, and the work we engage in, all become the lifestyle we experience - the choice is ours.

-I do believe health and self awareness are partners in an ongoing process - and now in my mid 60s (with no hereditary illnesses) I am happy, healthy and constantly discovering new possibilities!
+I do believe health and self awareness are partners in an ongoing process - and now in my senior years (with no hereditary illnesses) I am happy, healthy and constantly discovering new possibilities!

 Top Ten GMO Foods - June 2, 2013

 Let's talk about GMOs (genetically modified organisms) . . . also called Frankenfoods (as in Frankenstein monster) because they are created by scientists in a laboratory.
 Does the name Monsanto sound familiar?

 Poland has become the eighth EU member state to ban the cultivation of genetically modified (GM) crops.
 You can read more at these two sites: